 Jafarian said: “Purple has provided a platform that has helped us achieve our goal of elevating the fan experience.
 Not only do fans have easy access to the WiFi throughout the Arena, but with the customer data we are collecting, we are able to personalize our interaction with new and returning guests and send automatic updates and information based on specific demographic criteria.”

-Since the installation in July, the Miami HEAT has seen over 230,000 people connect to the WiFi, with an average of over 28,000 visitors connecting each month.
-The HEAT has also reported that on average, around 20% of attendees are connecting to the WiFi during an event, whether that’s for an NBA game, concert or other activity.
+Since the installation in July, the Miami HEAT has seen over 290,000 people connect to the WiFi, with an average of over 28,000 visitors connecting each month.
+The HEAT has also reported that on average, around 25% of attendees are connecting to the WiFi during an event, whether that’s for an NBA game, concert, or other activity.
 These numbers have “far exceeded our expectations”, said Jafarian.

 From the data collected, the Miami HEAT has been able to confirm that 90% of people who come to the Arena are singular visitors.
-The HEAT are using the data collected on these individuals to try and maximize spend through custom splash pages; offering discounts on various food and beverages and merchandise from The Miami HEAT Store.
+The HEAT is using the data collected on these individuals to try and maximize spending through custom splash pages; offering discounts on various food and beverages and merchandise from The Miami HEAT Store.